-More particularly, the 3-bit field of the version id that contains the storage candidacy parameter can have 8 differ-35 ent values.
-A first candidacy value is applied where the object is very sensitive to time; e.g., news items, volatile pricing information such as might apply to stock quotes, etc. In accordance with this first value, the object will not be request such objects from delivery system 20 each time it is accessed, thus, assuring currency.
-A second value is applied where the object is sensitive to time but less so than the first case; e.g., the price of apples in a grocery shopping application.
+More particularly, the 3-bit field of the version id that 45 contains the storage candidacy parameter can have 8 different values.
+A first candidacy value is applied where the object is very sensitive to time; e.g., news items, volatile pricing information such as might apply to stock quotes, etc. In accordance with this first value, the object will not be 50 permitted to be stored on RS 400, and RS 400 will have to request such objects from delivery system 20 each time it is accessed, thus, assuring currency.
+A second value is applied where the object is sensitive to time but less so than the first case; e.g., the price of apples in a grocery shopping appli- 55 cation.
 Here, while the price might change from day to day, it is unlikely to change during a session.
 Accordingly the object will be permitted to persist in RAM or at the disk cache during a session, but will not be permitted to be maintained at RS 400 between sessions.

-Continuing down the hierarchy of time sensitivity, where 50 the object concerns information sufficiently stable to be maintained between sessions, a third storage candidacy value is set to permit the object to be stored at RS 400 between sessions, on condition that the object will be version check the first time it is accessed in a subsequent 55 session.
+Continuing down the hierarchy of time sensitivity, where the object concerns information sufficiently stable to be maintained between sessions, a third storage candidacy value is set to permit the object to be stored at RS 400 between sessions, on condition that the object will be 65 version check the first time it is accessed in a subsequent session.
 As will be appreciated, during a session, and under the effect of the LRU algorithm, lack of use at RS 400 of the object may result in it being forfeited entirely to accommodate new objects called for execution at RS 400.

-Still further, a fourth value of storage candidacy is applied 60 where the object is considered sufficiently stable as not to require version checking between sessions; e.g., objects concerning page layouts not anticipated to change.
-In this case, the storage candidacy value may be encoded to permit the object to be retained from session to session without 65 version checking.
+Still further, a fourth value of storage candidacy is applied where the object is considered sufficiently stable as not to require version checking between sessions; e.g., objects concerning page layouts not anticipated to change.
+In this case, the storage candidacy value may be encoded to permit the object to be retained from session to session without version checking.
 Here again, however, the LRU algorithm may cause the object to forfeit its storage for lack of use.